 If a user asks you to change or delete their personal data, it’s best to do it sooner rather than later.

 With that, you’ll have nothing to worry about for this part of GDPR.

 How Omnisend is helping merchants be GDPR-ready

-Omnisend is already working hard on making sure that all ecommerce merchants using our marketing automation platform are fully covered.
+Omnisend has worked hard to make sure that all ecommerce merchants using our marketing automation platform are fully covered.

-We are doing this in 5 important ways.
+We have done this in 5 important ways.